theory/justatheory/content/post/past/politics/fineman-analysis.md

 It was this snippet:

-> On one level, Kerry's “position” is a contradictory bundle of confusion.
+> On one level, Kerry's "position" is a contradictory bundle of confusion.
 He
 > says the war was a mistake, but he's the guy calling for a gung-ho strategy in
 > Fallujah to root out terrorist nests.
 As the president has pointed out, Kerry
 > is claiming he can win the support of allies even as he dismisses the
 > contributions of existing ones and calls the entire war a diversion--and even
 > as France and Germany already have said that they aren't going to rally to our
 > side if Kerry wins.
 But if the situation in Iraq continues to deteriorate,
-> Kerry's “vision”--or lack of it--matters less.
+> Kerry's "vision"--or lack of it--matters less.

 This seems typical of conservative commentary--it's a very selective description of Kerry's position.
 Yes, Kerry says that the war was a mistake, *but now that